johndarrel/hide-my-wp/README.md

 </blockquote>

 <p>The plugin works with other security plugins and adds a layer of firewall to proactively secure your WordPress website against hackers.</p>
-<p>Hide My WP Ghost is compatible with all servers, hosting services, and also supports WP Multisite.</p>
+<p>Hide My WP is compatible with all servers, hosting services, and also supports WP Multisite.</p>
 <p>Over 90,000 hacking attacks per minute strike WordPress sites and WordPress hosting around the world, hitting not only large corporate websites packed with sensitive data, but also sites belonging to small businesses, independent entrepreneurs, and individuals running personal blogs.</p>
 <p>Security of WordPress sites typically tops the list of concerns for new and experienced website owners alike.</p>
 <p>For owners of WordPress sites, statistics like that one raises particular worries about the security not just of individual WordPress sites, but of WordPress itself.</p>